MariaZasypkina/CodePalette/SETUP_CONTACT_FORM.md

 ## Verifying Email Domain (Optional)

-By default, Resend uses their subdomain `noreply@codepalette.studio`.
+By default, Resend will send from a Resend-owned address (for example `onboarding@resend.dev`) until you verify your own sending domain.

 To send from your own domain (e.g., `hello@yoursite.com`):